squinkylabs/SquinkyVCV/docs/sfz-player.md

 ## What the player does

-It is a VCV module that can load an SFZ instrument, and convert CV and Gate into sounds.
+It is a VCV module that can load an SFZ instrument and convert CV and Gate into sounds.
 You can think of is as a sampler like Kontakt (from NI), only more stripped down.
 And free.

 It is fully polyphonic, uses very little CPU, and sounds very good.

 In addition to the basic CV and Gate, the player has velocity and pitch modulation inputs.
-And a fairly unique LFM input that lets you do linear, through zero FM using the samples as the carrier.
+It also has a fairly unique LFM input that lets you do linear, through zero FM using the samples as the carrier.

 ## What are SFZ instruments

 SFZ Instruments, for the uninitiated, are sample libraries.
 They are usually free or inexpensive.
-There are many, many excellent libraries out there for download.
-Plenty of great sounding pianos, drum kits, orchestral instruments, and on to crazy things.
+There are many excellent libraries out there to download that have plenty of great sounding pianos, drum kits, orchestral instruments, and on to crazy things.

 Because SFZ files are simple text files, and the SFZ format is well documented, it is also easy to make your own SFZ instruments.
 All you need are some sample files and a text editor.

 ## Using the player

 You must patch something to the V/Oct input and the Gate input, otherwise you won't get any sound.
 A typical minimal starting patch would use VCV MIDI-CV, SFZ player and an audio output module.
 Patch the V/OCT, GATE, and VEL outputs from the MIDI-CV to SFZ Player.
 Patch the output of SFZ player to the audio output.
-Select a convenient keyboard from MIDI-CV, and set the polyphony to 4 (or whatever you like).
+Select a convenient keyboard from the MIDI-CV module, and set the polyphony to 4 (or whatever you like).

 You must also load an SFZ instrument.
 See the section below on where to get one, if you do not already have any.
-Bring up the context menu by right clicking on the SFZ Player, and select "Load sample file".
+Bring up the context menu by right clicking on the SFZ Player and select "Load sample file".
 You should see the main display at the top begin to load files.
 This can be instantaneous to tens of seconds, depending on how large the sample library is.
 When everything loads correctly the display will show you the name of the SFZ Instrument, and the range of pitches over which it responds.

-At this you point would be able to play on the keyboard and have it respond like a typical sampler.
+At this point you would be able to play on the keyboard and have it respond like a typical sampler.
 If something goes wrong, there will be an error message in the main display.

 CV Inputs: